Hit Me Hard and Soft: The Tour: Critical reception

 The tour was received with rave reviews from critics.
-Lindsay Zoladz of The New York Times praised Eilish's ability to bringing the intimacy of her songs to the arena stage, noting Billie "suddenly transforming acoustic numbers into arena-rocking power ballads and playing the adoring audience like a well-tuned instrument".
-Melissa Ruggieri of USA Today pointed Billie's authenticity with her audience, saying that "There is no artifice to her.
+Lindsay Zoladz of The New York Times praised Eilish's ability to bring the intimacy of her songs to the arena stage, noting her "suddenly transforming acoustic numbers into arena-rocking power ballads and playing the adoring audience like a well-tuned instrument".
+Melissa Ruggieri of USA Today pointed to Eilish's authenticity with her audience, saying that "There is no artifice to her.
 No questioning her level of sincerity when she tells fans at the end of the show, 'I will always cherish you ...
-I will always fight for you'".
+I will always fight for you.

-Writing for The Guardian, Rob LeDonne complimented Billie's ability to connect with the audience, calling her "the master of playful confidence, a quality on full display".
-Kyle Denis from Billboard highlighted the fact that Billie plays multiple instruments throughout the show, showcasing her ability on piano, acoustic guitar and electric guitar: "From writing to acting, the world has been getting familiar with Billie's countless talents for years — but seeing her flaunt most of them in one setting never gets old".
+Writing for The Guardian, Rob LeDonne complimented Eilish's ability to connect with the audience, calling her "the master of playful confidence, a quality on full display".
+Kyle Denis from Billboard highlighted the fact that Eilish plays multiple instruments throughout the show, showcasing her ability on piano, acoustic guitar and electric guitar: "From writing to acting, the world has been getting familiar with Billie's countless talents for years — but seeing her flaunt most of them in one setting never gets old."
+For Variety, Chris Willman called Eilish "a special gift ... to the pop landscape", complimenting her vocals during the show and noting that she became "one of pop's best vocalists".

-For Variety, Chris Willman called Eilish "a special gift (...) to the pop landscape", complimenting her vocals during the show and noting that she became "one of pop's best vocalists".
-Brendan Hay of Spin wrote that every element of the show "highlighted her unique ability to blend pulse-pounding beats with gentle vocals for a vibe I can only describe as 'grandly intimate'".
-While Deadlines Anthony D'Alessandro pointed that the show has a lot of standout moments, noting that Eilish "performance wattage is what's bedazzling in how she can take the singles from her recent chill, self-reflective album Hit Me Hard and Soft and turn them up onstage to 11 (in Spinal Tap volume speak), whether it's bass or belting".

-Nui Te Koha from the Herald Sun in Melbourne said that Eilish redefined the meaning of a truly spectacular arena concert with a non-stop multisensory thrill ride.
-He wrote that Billie is a siren of the times, a natural performer, and deeply cares about her fans.
-The writer also added that for all the bells and whistles, and there were many, the show always tapped into the essence of a singer-songwriter who crafted, and recorded, significant pop masterpieces in her bedroom and became a global megastar.
+Brendan Hay of Spin wrote that every element of the show "highlighted her unique ability to blend pulse-pounding beats with gentle vocals for a vibe I can only describe as 'grandly intimate.
+Deadlines Anthony D'Alessandro said that the show has a lot of standout moments, noting that Eilish's "performance wattage is what's bedazzling in how she can take the singles from her recent chill, self-reflective album Hit Me Hard and Soft and turn them up onstage to 11 (in Spinal Tap volume speak), whether it's bass or belting".
+Nui Te Koha from the Herald Sun in Melbourne said that Eilish "redefined the meaning of a truly spectacular arena concert.
+She is a siren of the times, a natural performer, and deeply cares about her fans."
+The writer added that "for all the bells and whistles, and there were many, the show always tapped into the essence of a singer-songwriter who crafted, and recorded, significant pop masterpieces in her bedroom and became a global megastar".